yswang837/yswang837.github.io/content/docs/example/architect-exam/3.14-专业英语/_index.md

 - 原文

 &emsp;&emsp;An application architecture specifies the technologies to be used to implement one or more information systems.
 It serves as an outline for detailed design, construction, and implementation.
-Given the models and details, include logical DFDs and ERD, we can distribute data and processes to create a general design of application architecture.
-The design will normally be constrained by architecture standards, project objectives, and the feasibility of techniques used.
-The first, physical DFD to be drawn is the network architecture DFD.
+Given the models and details, include( 1 ), we can distribute data and processes to create a general design of application architecture.
+The design will normally be constrained by architecture standards, project objectives, and ( 2 ).
+The first physical DFD to be drawn is the( 3 ).
 The next step is to distribute data stores to different processors.
-Data partitioning and replication are two types of distributed data which most RDBMSs support.
+Data( 4 ) are two types of distributed data which most RDBMSs support.
 There are many distribution options used in data distribution.
-In the case of storing specific tables on different servers, we should record each tableas a data store on the physical DFD and connect each to the appropriate server.
+In the case of ( 5 ) we should record each table as a data store on the physical DFD and connect each to the appropriate server.

+(1)&emsp;A.logical DFDs and ERD&emsp;B.ideal object model and analysis class model&emsp;C.use case models and interface prototypes&emsp;D.physical DFDs and database schema

+(2)&emsp;A.the database management system&emsp;B.the feasibility of techniques used&emsp;C.the network topology and technology&emsp;D.the user interface and process methods

+(3)&emsp;A.context DFD&emsp;B.system DFD&emsp;C.network architecture DFD&emsp;D.event-response DFD

+(4)&emsp;A.vertical partitioning and horizontal replication&emsp;B.vertical replication and horizontal partitioning&emsp;C.integration and distribution&emsp;D.partitioning and replication

+(5)&emsp;A.storing all data on a single server&emsp;B.storing specific tables on different servers&emsp;C.storing subsets of specific tables on different servers&emsp;D.duplicating specific tables or subsets on different servers

 - 翻译